Arizona Border Security and Community Recovery Act

 B. On successful completion of the rehabilitation or recovery program, the court shall dismiss the charges with prejudice.

-C. The commission shall develop statewide standards for judicial referral in coordination with the Arizona supreme court and the administrative office of the courts, including specific protocols for screening and assessment for mental health conditions.
+C. The commission shall develop statewide standards for judicial referral in coordination with the Arizona supreme court and the administrative office of the courts, with implementation beginning in tier 1 county courts in year two, expanding statewide by year five.

 36-4105.
 Establishment of long-term rehabilitation centers